 The annual accounting scheme helps small businesses by allowing them to submit only one VAT return annually rather than the normal four.
 The scheme is intended to help with budgeting and cash flow and reduce paperwork.
-If you are starting or have recently started a business in the London area we, at Tish Press & Company, can advise you on the annual accounting scheme.
+If you are starting or have recently started a business in the Shenfield area we, at Tish Press & Company, can advise you on the annual accounting scheme.

 HMRC have introduced a number of VAT schemes over the years designed to reduce the administrative burden on small businesses.
 One such scheme is the annual accounting scheme.